vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 ![high-level-diagram.png](high-level-diagram.png)

-The vdk-meta-jobs plugin is a VDK component that enables the orchestration of Data Jobs.
+The plugin is a VDK component that enables the orchestration of Data Jobs.
 Simply put, the Meta Job is a regular Data Job that invokes other Data Jobs using the Control Service Execution API.
 The plugin allows users to define job dependencies and orchestrates the execution of multiple Data Jobs in a specific order.
 The Data Jobs themselves perform specific ETL tasks.
 The plugin is designed in a way that is native to VDK’s